 It's especially important to take increased folate if you're also taking antiepileptic medications like Phenytoin, Carbamazepine, Primidone, and Phenobarbital, because they interfere with folate metabolism.

 Taking prenatal vitamins three months before and during your pregnancy is the best and easiest way to make sure you’re fully stocked on folate, which will help lower the risk of problems with your baby’s brain and spine.

 Iron helps the mother avoid becoming iron deficient

 You need to consume higher amounts of vitamins and nutrients when you are pregnant.
 You are creating another life after all!

 In an ideal world, you’d get all of those essential vitamins and nutrients from your normal diet, but hey!
 Morning sickness waits for no woman, and it won’t be long before your baby is making their demands known with some truly odd cravings and aversions.

 Between throwing up all the good stuff and binging on those sweet treats you’re craving, it can be hard to meet nutritional needs from your food intake alone.

 Taking prenatal vitamins can help cover all of your bases when your diet isn’t always up to scratch.

-Anemia is another common side effect of pregnancy to look out for.
+Anaemia is another common side effect of pregnancy to look out for.
 Your body ups its red blood count in the later half of your pregnancy, and your blood is working overtime to supply you and your baby with the good stuff (fun fact: you can expect to have an increase of up to 50 per cent more blood volume during your pregnancy).
 Red blood cells use iron as their base.